 The interrogators were doing a lousy job.
 Never mind that David Christ was the one being interrogated.
 It was his professional opinion that these Cubans couldn’t make a can of beer sweat.

-It was the middle of the night but hot as hell in Havana.
+It was the middle of the night but hot as an oven in Havana.
 Christ had just been dragged from his cell in the bowels of G2, the Cuban intelligence agency, to a small interrogation room that held one desk, two chairs, and three Cubans.
 In Christ’s view, they were a motley crew of lowlifes — which made it all the more humiliating that they’d caught him red handed.
 One of the Cubans wore baggy slacks and a Hawaiian shirt.
 He looked like a pimp.
 The second was big as a refrigerator.
 He barely moved, just flexed his biceps and glared from a damp corner.
 The third ran the show.
 He had a chubby face and bad teeth riddled with festering holes.
 Christ nicknamed him bad teeth.

 “What are you doing here?”
 Bad Teeth asked in English.

 “Why are you here?”

 Bad Teeth’s English was quite good — a far sight better than Christ’s Spanish.
 He was smart, Christ could tell, which made him dangerous.
 The others just stood and gawked.
 In lieu of words, The Pimp played with his gun, spinning it around his finger like a five-year-old mimicking a gunslinger.
 That made Christ nervous.
 G2 agents had a way of shooting themselves by mistake — and if not themselves, someone else.
 It had already happened once.
 Shortly after Christ and the others were detained, one of the crackerjack Cuban agents shot himself in the hand while fiddling with his gun.
 Normally that would have struck Christ as amusing, a revolutionary blowing his thumb off.
 But under the circumstances …

 “Why are you here?”
 Bad Teeth set in again.